allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

   --detach mysql:8.0
 ```

+By default all containers are created inside the default [Docker Bridge-Network][2] and are assigned IPs on that network.

+> - To find the instance internal IP you can [inspect][3] the instance
+> - If you prefer referencing containers by name you can use [docker-compose][6].

 If you want to connect to it from another container, you can do so by referencing it's Docker internal IP address:

 ```bash